stop waisting money

 ATOM.
 This is a slow processor that is primarily used for general administration work.
 Games usually are limited to very basic games only - this is ideal for students just requiring doing some typing and printing.

 2 or Quad Core.
 This is a faster processor and meant for general administration work, more advanced programs and games.
 This is a good office computer and for limited gaming.
 Perfectly priced for any general usage.
-Usually 2 Gig of RAM.
+Usually 2 Gig of RAM, but 4 Gig ram is just sooo much better.

 i3.
 This is a good processor with fast speed.
-Ideal choice for any type of business and good for gaming.
+The ideal choice for any type of business and good for gaming.
 Well priced for the user that requires more speed, especially when using graphic programs and games (compatible with 70% of all games).
 Usually 4 Gig of RAM.

 i5.
 This is a well-balanced machine between work and gaming.
 It is excellent for video editing and large 3d rendering programs.
 The perfect choice if you need speed for graphical programs such as video editing, advanced 3D graphic programs and requires a good gaming machine that will be compatible with 90% of all games.
 Usually 4 or 8 Gig of RAM.